scottyeager/info_foundation/_archive/news/April_update.md

 *   EUR Tokens (linked to real EUR)
 *   VISA Debit card

 This project will use our new wallet technology and will be fully integrated with our 3bot.
-TF Tech team and NBH Digital team is working on this project, more information soon.
+TFTech team and NBH Digital team is working on this project, more information soon.

 Thank you to our partner in this exciting project.